scharch/SONAR/README.md

 Change Log
 -----
+### New in version 4.2
+* Added support for cell hashing and feature barcoding.

 ### New in version 4.1
 * Added `tests/run_tests.py` to verify installation and function.
 Implemented Travis CI.
 * Added a full featured vignette in `sample_data`.